 Skip to main content

-You’re building flows where an AI agent takes actions on behalf of a user — searching, selecting, purchasing — inside a capability envelope the user pre-signed.
-Your integration touches three Sumvin surfaces in sequence: IPAs for orchestration, s for authorisation, and agent signers for cryptographic identity.
+You’re building flows where — the money agent — takes actions on behalf of a user: searching, selecting, purchasing, inside a capability envelope the user pre-signed.
+Envoy executes s against the user’s s.
+Your integration touches three Sumvin surfaces in sequence: Errands for orchestration, Stamped Mandates (PINTs) for authorisation, and agent signers for cryptographic identity.

 How the pieces fit

-• IPAs (Intelligent Purchase Authorisations) are the orchestration layer.
-An IPA represents the agent’s task and its state over time — preflight, execute, completion.
+• Errands are the orchestration layer.
+An Errand represents the agent’s task and its state over time — Intent, Authorization, Vigilance.

 • P-256 agent signers are the identity layer.
-Each user has a per-user agent signer — the cryptographic key the agent uses to sign transactions on their behalf.
+Each user has a per-user agent signer — the P-256 key Envoy uses to sign those PINTs on the user’s behalf.
+An agent-signed PINT verifies as the user through the Safe’s EIP-1271 path, so a merchant sees the same X-Pint-Signature / X-Pint-Payload it would for a user-signed PINT.

 Start here